danvk/boggle-paper/paper/content.typ

 === Variation: Powers of Two Boggle
 <variation-powers-of-two-boggle>
-It's an interesting quirk that you score more points for longer words, but only up to eight letters.
+It's an interesting quirk of Boggle that you score more points for longer words, but only up to eight letters.
 What if you kept getting more points for longer words?
 We can set `SCORES=[0, 0, 0, 1, 2, 4, 8, 16, 32, …]` to play “powers of two”
 Boggle, where a three letter word is still worth one point, but an eight